domenico8888/AI_Sound_Library_Analyzer/readme.md

 # 🎛️ Project Motivation

-The long-term vision is to create an AI system capable of understanding sound the same way a professional sound designer does:
+The long-term vision is to create an AI system capable of understanding sound like a professional sound designer.

 Not only recognizing files, but understanding: